CoDe Neuro Lab

 Welcome to the Computational Developmental Neuroscience Lab (CoDe-Neuro)

-Our research focuses on studying the emergence of brain organization during early development and how subtle alterations in key developmental processes lead to neurodevelopmental disorders.
+Our research focuses on studying the emergence of brain organization during early development and how subtle differences in key developmental processes lead to neurodevelopmental conditions.
 To do so, we use multi-modal MRI, graph theory, whole-brain computational models, machine learning and other signal processing tools to characterise structural and functional connectivity.
 By these means, we aim to develop biomarkers of typical and atypical development allowing us to predict the heterogeneous outcome of children with a higher likelihood of showing neurodevelopmental conditions.

 Team